Generalized Pinching-Antenna Systems: A Leaky-Coaxial-Cable Perspective: System Model

 \section{System Model}

 Consider a downlink LCX based generalized pinching-antenna system employed in a rectangular region of dimensions $D_x \times D_y$, as illustrated in \fref{system}.
 Within this region, $K$ coaxial cables are installed in parallel at height $d$, each aligned with the $x$-axis and spanning the entire length of $D_x$\footnote{In practical deployment, the $K$ LCXs are fixed to the ceiling using standard brackets or clamps placed at intervals of approximately $0.5$-$1$~m, ensuring parallel alignment and mechanical stability along $D_x$ \cite{myllymaki2019leaky}.
 Their lateral separation is determined by the region width $D_y$ and the number of cables, such that the LCXs are uniformly spaced and centered within the coverage area.
 Moreover, consistent with common practice, the radiating slots are oriented downward toward the user region, as illustrated in \fref{system}(b).}.
 Each cable contains $M$ periodically spaced vertical radiating slots, which act as pre-installed pinching antennas and simultaneously serve $N$ users.
 The index sets of cables, users, and slots on cable $k$ are denoted by $\mathcal{K}=\{1,2,\cdots, K\}$, $\mathcal{N}=\{1,2,\cdots, N\}$, and $\mathcal{M}_k=\{1,2,\cdots,M\}$, respectively.
+For ease of reference, the main symbols used throughout this paper are summarized in Table~\ref{notation}.

 In the system considered, users are randomly distributed over the ground plane, and the position of user $n$ is denoted by $\boldsymbol{\psi}_n=(x_n,y_n,0)$, where $x_n\in[-\tfrac{D_x}{2},\tfrac{D_x}{2}]$ and $y_n\in[-\tfrac{D_y}{2},\tfrac{D_y}{2}]$.
 All coaxial cables are connected to a base station (BS), and the feed point of cable $k$ is given by $\boldsymbol{\psi}_{k,0}=(x_k,y_k,d)$, where $x_k=-\tfrac{D_x}{2}$ and $y_k=-\tfrac{D_y}{2}+(k-\tfrac{1}{2})\tfrac{D_y}{K}$.
 For each cable, the distance between two adjacent slots is denoted by $\Delta d$, with $\Delta d=\tfrac{D_x}{M-1}$.
 Accordingly, the center position of the $m$-th slot on cable $k$ is expressed as $\boldsymbol{\psi}_{k,m}^\mathrm{slot}=(x_m,y_k,d)$, where $x_m=-\tfrac{D_x}{2}+(m-1)\Delta d$.